On the Steady State of Continuous Time Stochastic Opinion Dynamics with Power Law Confidence: The Two-Agent Stochastic Interaction Model

-\section{The Two-agent Stochastic Interaction Model}
+\section{The Two-Agent Stochastic Interaction Model}

-We consider the two agent model with one non-stubborn agent $X$ and one stubborn agent $S$.
-At each interaction, the non-stubborn agent updates its opinion to the average of its opinion and that of the stubborn agent.
+We consider the two agent model with one regular agent $X$ and one stubborn agent $S$.
+At each interaction, the regular agent updates its opinion to the average of its opinion and that of the stubborn agent.
 Without loss of generality, we assume that $S(t)=\mathbf{s}=0$ for all $t\geq 0$.
 Fix $\theta>1$ and $\theta'>1$ such that $\frac{1}{\theta} + \frac{1}{\theta'}=1$.
-Then $X(t)$ follows the SDE:
+Then $X(t)$ satisfies the stochastic differential equation:

+where $X({t-})$ is the left limit of $\{X(s)\}$ at $t$, and $N$ is a point process on the real line with stochastic intensity $\Lambda(X({t-}))$ (w.r.t. the natural filtration of $\{X(s)\}$ \cite{baccelli2003}).
+The parameter $\theta$ (or $\theta'$) reflects the weighted average used when an interaction occurs.